St. Louis Downtown Airport

-St. Louis Downtown Airport (IATA: CPS, ICAO: KCPS, FAA LID: CPS) is a public-use airport located in Greater St. Louis, one mile (2 km) east of the central business district of Cahokia Heights, in St. Clair County, Illinois, United States.
+St. Louis Downtown Airport (IATA: CPS, ICAO: KCPS, FAA LID: CPS) is a public-use airport located in Greater St. Louis, one mile (2 km) east of the central business district of Cahokia Heights (formerly Cahokia), in St. Clair County, Illinois, United States.
 It is owned by the Bi-State Development Agency.
 The airport is located less than 3 miles from the Gateway Arch riverfront in St. Louis and is used by many business aircraft visiting the St. Louis region.
 Airport services include one full-service 24-hour fixed-base operator, an instrument landing system, an FAA air traffic control tower, and its own dedicated Index B aircraft rescue and firefighting (ARFF) service.
 It is utilized mainly by Saint Louis University's Parks College of Engineering, Aviation and Technology for training purposes, as well as the St. Louis Cardinals for charter flights to away games.

 The St. Louis metropolitan area is also served by St. Louis Lambert International Airport in St. Louis County, Missouri; MidAmerica St. Louis Airport in Belleville, Illinois; St. Louis Regional Airport in Bethalto, Illinois; and Spirit of St. Louis Airport in Chesterfield, Missouri.

 Facilities and aircraft

 St. Louis Downtown Airport covers an area of 1,013 acre which contains three paved runways: 12R/30L measuring 7,002 x 150 ft.
 (2,134 x 46 m), 12L/30R measuring 5,301 x 75 ft.
 (1,616 x 23 m), and 5/23 measuring 2,799 x 75 ft.
 (853 x 23 m).

-For the 12-month period ending December 31, 2021, the airport had 103,000 aircraft operations per year, an average of 284 per day.
-This includes 88% general aviation, 11% air taxi, and <1% of both commercial and military.
+For the 12-month period ending December 31, 2021, the airport had 103,000 aircraft operations, an average of 284 per day.
+This included 88% general aviation, 11% air taxi, and <1% of both commercial and military.
 This was down from 170,000 annual operations in 2005.
-At that time there were 111 aircraft based at this airport: 77 single-engine and 14 multi-engine airplanes, 13 helicopters, 6 jets, and 1 glider.
-This was down from 170,000 annual operations and 281 based aircraft in 2005.
+In 2021, there were 111 aircraft based at this airport (down from 281 based aircraft in 2005): 77 single-engine and 14 multi-engine airplanes, 13 helicopters, 6 jets, and 1 glider.

 Historic Hangar #2 houses the Greater Saint Louis Air & Space Museum.
 The airport is still home to the nation's oldest flight school, Parks College of Engineering and Aviation's Center for Aerospace Sciences, which holds CAA Flight School Certificate #1.